jeqcho/NEAT/README.md

-# homemade_neural_network
+# Implementation of NEAT
+This repository implements the NEAT algorithm developed by Kenneth O. Stanley and Risto Miikkulainen from the University of Texas.
 There are 3 main parts in the repository.

 ## Part 1: visualistion_lab.py ##
 This module uses Pygame to allow visualisation of the performance of the network in various scenarios.
+The default version visualises a gatherer learning optimum resource acquirement.

 ## Part 2: neural_netwrok_lab.py ##
 This is the core of the project.
 Implementation of NEAT.